 There's nothing wrong with board-n-train programs so that trainers can work through your dog's more challenging behaviors,

 however it's important they also work closely with helping you to ensure your dog's success and prevent your dog from reverting back to old behaviors.
 More often than not it's the owner who needs the most "training."

 Finally, your own philosophy and ethics.

-For example, some people are opposed to certain training tools.
+Some people are opposed to certain training tools or methods.
 I am fine with most tools as long as they are used correctly and humanely.
 If you feel bad and object to a training tool, your dog will have a bad experience with the tool.
 A good dog trainer will be able to explain what they use and why in a clear way that you can understand.
-When it comes to choosing the right trainer, you have a world of options.
-Make sure that the trainer you choose agrees with and supports your own values, because you are the one who is going to live with your dog.
-If you feel that this trainer isnít for you, just pass.
-If your normally friendly dog is very reserved around a particular trainer, you may want to meet with a few others.
+When it comes to choosing the right trainer, make sure that the trainer you choose agrees with and supports your own values, because you are the one who is going to live with your dog.
+If you feel that a trainer isn't for you, or your normally friendly dog is very reserved around a trainer, you may want to pass and meet with a few others.

-Ahwatukee, Anthem, Apache Junction, Avondale, Buckeye, Carefree, Cave Creek, Chandler, El Mirage, Fountain Hills, Gilbert, Glendale, Goodyear, Laveen, Litchfield Park, Maricopa, Mesa, Paradise Valley, Peoria, Phoenix, Queen Creek, Scottsdale, Sedona, Sun City, Tempe, Tolleson, Tucson, and Youngtown
+Serving the following nearby places in the Phoenix Metro Area: Ahwatukee, Anthem, Apache Junction, Arcadia, Avondale, Buckeye, Carefree, Cave Creek, Chandler, El Mirage, Fountain Hills, Gilbert, Glendale, Goodyear, Laveen, Litchfield Park, Maricopa, Mesa, Paradise Valley, Papago, Peoria, Phoenix, Queen Creek, Rancho Ventura, Scottsdale, Sedona, Sun City, Tempe, Tolleson, Tucson, and Youngtown